e-sensing/sits/README.md

 ### AMI Image

-For users that have an AWS account, we have prepared a set of AMI (Amazon Machine Images that is optimized for running SITS in the Amazon Elastic Compute Cloud (or EC2).
+For users that have an AWS account, we have prepared a set of AMI (Amazon Machine Images that are optimized for running SITS in the Amazon Elastic Compute Cloud (or EC2).
 The AMI has the following settings: SITS 0.9.6, Ubuntu 18.04, R 4.0.2, and Rstudio Server 1.3.959.
 All packages have been updated as of 21 August 2020.
 The AMI is avaliable for the